mrinalkak/demo/README.md

 <br>
 this is the version 2 of my app
 <br>
-it has a major update in button
+it has a major update in button and a dash